 The Connie Belin & Jacqueline N. Blank International Center for Gifted Education and Talent Development is dedicated to serving the needs of the gifted community at local, national, and international levels.
 It offers programs for preservice and inservice educators, including the State of Iowa Talented and Gifted Endorsement.
-Its online and on-campus courses and workshops on gifted education support the professional development of educators worldwide.
+Its online and on-campus courses about the nature and needs of gifted learners, as well as about ways to facilitate talent development, support the professional development of educators worldwide.

-The center is home to the Assessment and Counseling Clinic, the Acceleration Institute, and the National Institute for Twice Exceptionality.
+The center is home to the Assessment and Counseling Clinic and the Acceleration Institute.
 The center also administers the College of Education's Honors Opportunity Program, through which qualified undergraduate students in education work toward graduation with collegiate honors.

 The Belin-Blank Center offers a wide variety of programs for precollege students.